 Panel Members: Nathan Palpant, Ceri Wynne and Leigh Trevaskis

 Nathan Palpant researches Stem cells and cardiovascular development at the Institute for Molecular Bioscience, The University of Queensland.
 In addition to his stem cell research, Nathan has edited two volumes that focus on bioethics and suffering.

 Ceri Wynne has both a PhD in biochemistry and a theological degree.
 She has taught both biochemistry and theology at different stages of her academic career and has an interest in the relationship between these disciplines.

 Leigh Trevaskis has a first PhD in Veterinary Science, a second PhD in Old Testament and a theological degree.
 Leigh is the Principal of Trinity College Queensland and his research interests extend across the fields of science and theology.

 Venue: Trinity College Queensland, Level 1, 60 Bayliss St, Auchenflower QLD 4066

-RSVP: Please RSVP via email at firstname.lastname@example.org with number of attendees and contact information.
+RSVP: Please RSVP via email at firstname.lastname@example.org with number of attendees and contact information, or register now online.